Heckler's veto

 A heckler in Washington, D.C. leans across a police line toward a demonstration of Iranians during the Iran hostage crisis, August 1980.

-In the discourse, a heckler's veto is a situation in which a party who disagrees with a speaker's message is able to unilaterally trigger events that result in the speaker being silenced.
+In discourse, a heckler's veto is a situation in which a party who disagrees with a speaker's message is able to unilaterally trigger events that result in the speaker being silenced.
 For example, a heckler can disrupt a speech to the point that the speech is canceled.

 In the legal sense, a heckler's veto occurs when the speaker's right is curtailed or restricted by the government in order to prevent a reacting party's behavior.
 The common example is the termination of a speech or demonstration in the interest of maintaining the public peace based on the anticipated negative reaction of someone opposed to that speech or demonstration.

-The term heckler's veto was coined by University of Chicago professor of law Harry Kalven.
+The term heckler's veto was coined by University of Chicago professor of law Harry Kalven in 1965.
 Colloquially, the concept is invoked in situations where hecklers or demonstrators silence a speaker without intervention of the law.